soniacweb/SEI-HW-rockpaperscissors/README.md

 ```
 ### Updating Images

-I accessed the images stored locally to change the images dependent on the choices made.
+I accessed images stored locally to change the images, dependent on the choices made.
-The template literals were used to reflect the different image paths dependent on the the choices.
+The template literals were used to reflect the different image paths dependent on these the choices.

 ``` setTimeout(() => {